Bethune-Cookman University Awarded $300K Research Program Grant from National Science Foundation

 The overall objectives of the REU site are to promote early engagement of undergraduate students in research, to expose students to interdisciplinary modeling and data analytic resources, to foster active learning through hands-on experiences in a collaborative research environment, and to inspire students to pursue advanced STEM education and research careers.

 The REU site will pursue these objectives by engaging students in a set of carefully and extensively planned research projects that pose a wide range of scientific, technological and data analytic challenges.
-In line with these projects, the Program offers a variety of activities designed to improve students’ data analytics, modeling, problem-solving, research, and communication skills.
-The Program also fosters long-term mentoring relationships between students and faculty through intensive collaboration and interaction.
-The Program looks for at least 80 percent of underrepresented minority participants to increase diversity in future STEM workforce.
+In line with these projects, the program offers a variety of activities designed to improve students’ data analytics, modeling, problem-solving, research, and communication skills.
+The program also fosters long-term mentoring relationships between students and faculty through intensive collaboration and interaction.
+The program looks for at least 80% of underrepresented minority participants to increase diversity in future STEM workforce.

 Project participants will be encouraged to pursue graduate degrees in STEM fields.
 Participants and involved faculty will stay connected to form research and professional networks that will remain after the Program.
 The participants will be well prepared for graduate studies in STEM fields.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 “to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense…”.
 NSF supports basic research and people to create knowledge that transforms the future.

 Bethune-Cookman University is a valuable economic engine in the Daytona Beach, FL, community and beyond, generating substantial economic returns year after year.

 - Total lifetime earnings for graduates: $1.3 Billion